vincentbernat/dashkiosk/docs/install.rst

 drop a replacement for each of them with the suffix of your choice.
 Then, run ``grunt`` with ``--branding=suffix``.

   - The spinning vinyl is located in ``app/images/loading-deezer.svg``.
-You should be able to replace it by anything that will give a cool effect while spinning.
-In this case, please submit it back.
+You should be able to use anything that will give a cool effect while spinning.

   - The *Deezer* logo appearing both in the administration interface and in the default dashboard is located in ``app/images/stamp-deezer.svg``.
-Put your favorite logo instead.

 Database
 --------